Fiserv/exchange/docs/getting-started/boarding.md

 ### Updating an Application

-While an Application is in 'Open' status, this can be updated using the UPDATE requests, of which can be done for each level of the merchant.
+While an Application is in 'Open' status, this can be updated using the UPDATE requests, of which can be done for each level of the sub-merchant.
 An applications status and information can be retrieved using the `APPLICATION_STATUS_CHECK` and `RETRIEVE_APPLICATION` requests, and a complete application can be submit by using the `APPLICATION_SUBMIT` request (pending validation).
 Applications that are invalid will respond with the errors and their locations so that the entity may be updated, and resubmit.